bcgsc/RNA-Bloom/README.md

 ## General Settings

-### set the Bloom filter sizes based on the maximum allowable false positive rate and the expected number of unique k-mers:
+### A. set Bloom filter sizes based on the maximum allowed false positive rate and the expected number of unique k-mers:
 ```
 java -jar RNA-Bloom.jar -fpr 0.05 -nk 28077715 ...
 ```
 The number of unique k-mers in your dataset can be estimated efficiently with [ntCard](https://github.com/bcgsc/ntCard).

-As an alternative to `-nk`, you may use the `-ntcard` option to count k-mers (`ntcard` must be found in your `PATH`):
+As an alternative, you may use the `-ntcard` option to count k-mers:
 ```
 java -jar RNA-Bloom.jar -fpr 0.05 -ntcard ...
 ```
+To use this option, `ntcard` must be found in your `PATH`.

 As a rule of thumb, a lower false positive rate may result in a better assembly but requires more memory for a larger Bloom filter.

-### set the total size of Bloom filters to 3GB:
+### B. set the total size of Bloom filters to `N` GB:
 ```
-java -jar RNA-Bloom.jar -mem 3 ...
+java -jar RNA-Bloom.jar -mem N ...
 ```
 Otherwise, it is adjusted automatically based on the size of input read files.

-### stop at an intermediate stage:
+### C. stop at intermediate stage `N`:
 ```
 java -jar RNA-Bloom.jar -stage N ...
 ```